 The standard path of the mythological adventure of the hero is a magnification of the formula represented in the rites of passage: separation–initiation–return: which might be named the nuclear unit of the monomyth.

-The monomyth is often referred to as the hero’s journey because this pattern of, separation, initiation, and return, can be studied in many mythologies from all over the world.
-The typical hero’s journey has a character leave their home in order to face different trials and tribulations which they eventually overcome by growing as a character and then, with this new found understanding, they return home to help others on their journey to self-improvement.
+The monomyth is often referred to as the hero’s journey because the pattern of: separation, initiation, and return, can be studied in many mythologies from all over the world.
+The typical hero’s journey has a character leave their home in order to face different trials and tribulations which they eventually overcome by growing as a character and then, with newly formed understandings, they return home to help others on their journey to self-improvement.

-Separation is the first step which Joseph Campbell refers to as Departure.
-The Departure has five subsections: The Call to Adventure, Refusal of the Call, Supernatural Aid, The Crossing of the First Threshold and The Belly of the Whale.
+Separation is the first step and Joseph Campbell refers it to Departure.
+The Departure has five subsections: The Call to Adventure, Refusal of the Call, Supernatural Aid, The Crossing of the First Threshold, and The Belly of the Whale.